mayeedwin/twitterbot/README.md

 -https://apps.twitter.com/app/new

--Once you're there, fill in the required fields: name, description, website.
+Once you're there, fill in the required fields: name, description, website.
 None of it really matters at all to your actual app, it's just for Twitter's information.
 Do the captcha and submit.

--Next you'll see a screen with a "Details" tab.
+Next you'll see a screen with a "Details" tab.
 Click on the "Settings" tab and under "Application Type" choose "Read and Write", then hit the update button at the bottom.

--Then go to the Keys and Access Tokens tab, and at the bottom click "create my access token".
+Then go to the Keys and Access Tokens tab, and at the bottom click "create my access token".
 Nothing might happen immediately.
 Wait a minute and reload the page. then there should be "access token" and "access token secret", which are both long strings of letters and numbers.

--Now use a text editor to open up the "config.js" file.
+Now use a text editor to open up the "config.js" file.
 It should look like this:
 \

 -```javascript

 -module.exports = {

 -  consumer_key:         'blah',